Health Spirit Body

 Native to Central and South America, they were brought to Europe in the 15th century by Christopher Columbus.

-Cayenne peppers boast an impressive nutrition profile and are loaded with antioxidants that are beneficial for your health.
+Cayenne peppers boast an impressive nutrition profile and are loaded with antioxidants that benefit your health.

-Capsaicin, the active ingredient in cayenne peppers, is what gives them both their hot taste and medicinal properties.
-In fact, the capsaicin content in a pepper single-handedly determines how hot it is.
+Capsaicin, the active ingredient in cayenne peppers, gives them both their hot taste and medicinal properties.
+The capsaicin content in a pepper single-handedly determines how hot it is.
 The more capsaicin it contains, the hotter it is.

 One tablespoon (5 grams) of cayenne pepper contains the following:

-Here are 7 science-backed benefits of cayenne pepper.
+Here are seven science-backed benefits of cayenne pepper.

 1. Metabolism Booster

 The capsaicin in cayenne peppers has metabolism-boosting properties.
-It helps increase the amount of heat your body produces, making you burn more calories per day.
+It helps increase the heat your body produces, making you burn more calories daily.
 It does this through a process called diet-induced thermogenesis, which causes an increase in your metabolism.

-In one study, people who ate a breakfast containing capsaicin and medium-chain triglyceride oil burned 51% more calories during that meal, compared to people who had neither for breakfast.
-But while capsaicin helps boost metabolism, the overall effect is small.
+In one study, people who ate a breakfast containing capsaicin and medium-chain triglyceride oil burned 51% more calories during that meal compared to people who had neither for breakfast.
+But while capsaicin helps boost metabolism, the overall effect is negligible.

-In another study, people who ate 1 gram of red cayenne pepper only burned 10 more calories over four and a half hours, compared to those who didn’t eat any cayenne pepper.
-It’s also important to know that people who regularly consume dietary spices like cayenne pepper don’t continue to reap the same benefits from them over time, as their bodies adapt to the effects.
+In another study, people who ate 1 gram of red cayenne pepper only burned ten more calories over four and a half hours compared to those who didn’t eat any cayenne pepper.
+It’s also important to know that people who regularly consume dietary spices like cayenne pepper don’t continue to reap the same benefits from them over time as their bodies adapt to the effects.

 2. Helps Curb Hunger Cravings

-Interestingly, cayenne peppers may reduce your hunger, helping you eat less and feel fuller for longer.
+Interestingly, cayenne peppers may reduce hunger, helping you eat less and feel fuller for longer.

 Many studies show the capsaicin in cayenne peppers helps reduce hunger.
-How it does this is not completely understood, but one study showed that it reduces the production of the hunger hormone ghrelin.
+How it does this is not entirely understood, but one study showed that it reduces the production of the hunger hormone ghrelin.

 Summary: The capsaicin in cayenne peppers may help reduce your hunger, helping you eat less throughout the day.